thejoshwolfe/stop-thief/README.md

 # Version History

+## 1.3

+* Added a house rule option to make the thief get tired after running too much.

 ## 1.2

 * Added an option to force the thief to move to a new space after riding the SUBWAY.